arazmj/sentry/DESIGN.md

 * **status**: Shows the status of the job

-  Parameters: -id Job ID/PID
+  Parameters: -id Job ID

 * **kill**: Terminates the job by SIGTERM signal

-  Parameters: -id Job ID/PID
+  Parameters: -id Job ID

 * **list**: Lists all running jobs along with assigned parameters